Akuli/teek/docs/bind.rst

 The ``%X`` and ``%Y`` stuff is documented in :man:`bind(3tk)`, but :man:`event(3tk)` seems to contain more useful things.
-Event object attributes are named similarly as in :man:`event(3tk)`; for example, there is a ``-rootx`` option in :man:`event(3tk)`, and that's why pythotk's event objects have a ``rootx`` attribute.
+Event object attributes are named similarly as in :man:`event(3tk)`; for example, there is a ``-rootx`` option in :man:`event(3tk)`, and that's why teek's event objects have a ``rootx`` attribute.

-Here is a long table of attributes that pythotk supports.
+Here is a long table of attributes that teek supports.
 It took me a long time to make.
 The list also demonstrates how limited tkinter is; only a few things in this table are supported in tkinter.